ipabz/flunky/README.md

 # Flunky

 A simple and easy to use local development environment.
-It makes use of Vagrant which provides an elegant way to manage Virtual Machines.
+It makes use of <a target="_blank" href="https://vagrantup.com">Vagrant</a> which provides an elegant way to manage Virtual Machines.

 ## Softwares Included